 During your early phases of accumulation, while you are building your balance, it is likely that you focused on returns.
 Perhaps you evaluated the success of your portfolio based on a common benchmark such as the performance of the overall market.

 As you approach or enter retirement consider a goals-based investing approach rather than one focused on returns.
 Are your needs for income being met, for example?
-If your investing for retirement income strategy accomplishes your goals it may not matter how your returns compare to an external benchmark.
+If your retirement income strategy accomplishes your long-term investment goals, it may not matter how your returns compare to an external benchmark.

 Plan Withdrawals for Tax Efficiency

 The sources you choose for your withdrawals will have an enormous impact on your taxes in retirement.
 Hopefully, you have accumulated funds in multiple “pools” such as tax-free money, tax-deferred money, and taxable money.
-(A Roth IRA, Traditional IRA and Taxable account for example, although there are other examples of each type.)
+(A Roth IRA, Traditional IRA and Taxable account for example, although there are other examples of each type of retirement account.)
 If you do not, there may still be time to do Roth conversions or save additional funds in taxable accounts.